Fallen Empires Tour

-The Fallen Empires Tour was a concert tour by Northern Irish-Scottish alternative rock band Snow Patrol.
+The Fallen Empires Tour was a concert tour by Northern Irish alternative rock band Snow Patrol.

 Background

 The tour was announced on September 20, 2011 with dates in Dublin and Belfast only.
 Tickets for these shows went on sale on September 22, 2011.
 These two shows sold out causing the band to add a further date in Dublin with two extra shows being announced for Belfast.
 The first continental Europe show were announced in October 2011 with dates across Germany.
 A show in Rotterdam was announced for March 1, this show sold out within 30 minutes of going on sale resulting in another show being added for the following night.
 Shows in Denmark and Sweden were announced on November 23.
 The band will also make to debut appearance in Dubai when they perform at the Atlantis Hotel Open Air Event alongside Calvin Harris on March 9.
 The band will also make their debut appearance in Oman, playing the InterContinental Gardens.
 It was also announced they would play a show at Dublin's Phoenix Park, they will co-headline this concert with Florence and the Machine.